Forehead Reduction / Hairline Lowering Beverly Hills

 What is Forehead Reduction?

 A beautiful face should display balance and harmony.
-If upper third of the face, which is the forehead, is too long/ too high or too large it can disrupt this harmony.
-Therefore, patients with high forehead can benefit from forehead shortening and can be offered a forehead reduction procedure.
+If an upper third of the face, which is the forehead, is too long/ too high or too large it can disrupt this harmony.
+Therefore, patients with high foreheads can benefit from forehead shortening and can be offered a forehead reduction procedure.

 The Forehead Reduction Procedure

 In this procedure, the excess forehead skin is removed and the hairline is advanced to a more forward position.
 This can be combined with brow elevation (brow lift) if needed.
 The incision is hidden in the hairline and becomes almost invisible after it heals.
 The incision is designed in a special way to let the hair grow through the incision after surgery to hide it even further.
 The amount of advancement is determined after careful analysis of the forehead, the hairline, the brow, hair loss (if any) among many other factors.
 The location and design of the incision, degree of advancement, the shape of the new hairline are some of the factors that differentiate average results from GREAT results.
 Dr. Jumaily had specialized training in this specific procedure and has performed numerous forehead reduction procedures.

 The recovery period for forehead reduction surgery is relatively easy for most patients.
 There will be some swelling and bruising around the eyes that will subside over the course of your recovery.
 After around one month of recovery, no there should be no visible signs of surgery around the area.
 The results of your forehead reduction in Beverly Hills should look incredibly natural.
 Extreme care and precision are used to ensure the hairline retains a natural appearance.

 Choosing the Right Surgeon